BitTacklr/peek-at-changelog/README.md

 # Peek At Changelog

-Allows one to extract the release notes from a changelog, think `CHANGELOG.md` according to the https://keepachangelog.com format, for a particular version or fallback to the `Unreleased` notes if none specified or no matching version found.
+Allows one to extract the release notes from a changelog, think `CHANGELOG.md` according to the https://keepachangelog.com format, for a particular version or fallback to the `Unreleased` notes if none specified.
 How you compose the changelog is out of scope.
 What you do with the output of the tool is out of scope.

 ## Installation